Joffrey Baratheon

-Joffrey is officially the eldest son and heir of king Robert Baratheon and Cersei Lannister, but in actuality is the eldest child of Cersei and her twin brother Jaime Lannister.
+Joffrey is officially the eldest son and heir of King Robert Baratheon and Cersei Lannister, but is actually the eldest child of an incestuous relationship between Cersei and her twin brother Jaime Lannister.
 Joffrey inherits the throne after Robert's death, which, along with his execution of Lord Ned Stark of Winterfell, triggers a power struggle in Westeros known as the War of Five Kings.
-He is characterized as a spoiled, sadistic bully and frequently torments his family as well as Sansa Stark, to whom he is betrothed in the first novel.
+He is characterized as a spoiled, sadistic bully.
+He frequently torments his family and Sansa Stark, to whom he is betrothed in the first two novels.
 He later marries Margaery Tyrell, but is killed by poison during his wedding reception.
-Joffrey's demise is referred to as The Purple Wedding.

 Joffrey is portrayed by Irish actor Jack Gleeson in the television adaptation Game of Thrones, a role for which he received international recognition and critical praise.